nyaki-HUN/DESIRE/README.md

 This is an experimental porject to create an Engine which makes game development easier.
 The main focus is on creating a simple to use and powerful framework.

-This is not a simple, plug-and-play engine.
-If you think about cars, other game engines are more like having the whole car, changing parts, painting and customizing it for you.
+This is not a plug-and-play engine.
+If you think about cars, other game engines are like having the whole car, changing parts, painting and customizing it.
 DESIRE is more like a high-performance engine where you still need to build the car around.

 Features
 --------